-IIFC (UK) Limited has in place an approval to draw an aggregate amount up to \$5 billion from the Reserve Bank of India.
+IIFC (UK) Limited was having in place an approval to draw an aggregate amount up to \$5 billion from the Reserve Bank of India till 05th March 2023 and request for further extension has been made with Reserve Bank of India and Government of India.
 Funds can be drawn in two tranches in a calendar month corresponding to the extent of incremental deployment.
-These funds are repayable in bullet payments on a 10 year maturity, with a prepayment facility without any financial penalty.
-During the year, no additional funds have been raised from RBI and IIFC(UK) Limited repaid bonds amounting to \$423 million to RBI as per the scheduled maturity of 3 tranches of bonds.
-With this, the net principal outstanding of bonds payable to RBI stands at \$1,440 million as at 31 March 2022.
-In addition to this, during the year, the company secured a \$100 million bilateral loan facility from the Bank of India, London, out of which company has drawn down \$11 million to-date.
-This is the first borrowing by IIFC(UK) Limited outside the RBI facility.
+These funds are repayable in bullet payments on a 10-year maturity, with a prepayment facility without any financial penalty.
+During the year, no additional funds have been raised from RBI and IIFC(UK) Limited repaid bonds amounting to \$277 million to RBI as per the scheduled maturity of 2 tranches of bonds.
+With this, the net principal outstanding of bonds payable to RBI stands at \$1,163 million as at 31 March 2023.
+In addition to this, during 2022-23, the company secured a \$100 million bilateral loan facility from the Bank of India, London, out of which company has drawn down \$11 million to-date.
+This is in addition to the tied-up borrowing of \$100 million by IIFC (UK) outside the existing RBI and equity from IIFCL during FY 2021-22.